Dysrhythmic/ffxiv-raf-bot/README.md

+### This bot is not up-to-date.

+The FFXIV website has been updated so that the bot will no longer work properly.
+I currently have no plans to update the bot as I no longer have a use for it, and I can no longer test getting the codes from their website since I no longer have a FFXIV subscription.

+---

 The FFXIV RAF Bot utilizes [Selenium](https://www.selenium.dev/documentation/en/getting_started_with_webdriver/) to open FireFox, login to the Mogstation with given credentials from a .env file, navigate to the page where Recruit-A-Friend codes are generated, copy the code, post the code on the official FFXIV forum in the [Official Recruit a Friend Code Thread](https://forum.square-enix.com/ffxiv/threads/272808-Official-Recruit-a-Friend-Code-Thread), and post the code in the [FFXIV: Recruit-A-Friend subreddit](https://www.reddit.com/r/ffxivraf/).
-Since it uses Selenium it can do this while running in the background.

 To customize the post, edit the "post.txt" file.
 The bot will replace any instances of `<CODE>` in that file with the invitation code when posting the message.